Last Updated on

 Business meals as a tax deduction was in flux because of the butchering of Section 274 in connection with the Tax Cuts and Jobs Act of 2017.
 However, the IRS released Notice 2018-76 which basically restores 2017 rules for 2018 and going forward.
 Here is our blog article on it-

-We chatted about business meals earlier in the chapter.
+We chatted about business meals earlier on this page.
 To reiterate the two themes, you must be either-

-- Entertaining a client, prospect or other business associate (and small groups of the same), and discussing business matters, or
+- Meeting with a client, prospect or other business associate (and small groups of the same), and discussing business matters, or

 - Away from your tax home where you require substantial rest (such as an overnight trip), and the trip is for business purposes.

-Your small business tax deduction is limited to 50% under both circumstances.
+Your meals as small business tax deductions are limited to 50% under both circumstances.

-To deduct a meal or entertainment as a business expense that was shared with a client, prospect or other business associate, there are two scenarios to consider.
+To deduct a meal as a business expense that was shared with a client, prospect or other business associate, there are two scenarios to consider.

 For business discussions during a meal, you must have a clear business goal in mind, the discussion must be substantive beyond casual conversation, and you must have an expectation of income or benefit to your business from the meeting.
 The meeting’s main purpose should be business related with the eating of food being incidental or secondary.

-You may also deduct, as a business tax deduction, the cost of meals and entertainment for business discussions that occurred before or after the meal or entertainment.
+You may also deduct, as a small business tax deduction, the cost of meals for business discussions that occurred before or after the meal.
 For example, after a lengthy day of negotiating a business transaction you take the associate out for a nice dinner to relax.
 While eating your dinner nothing is discussed about business.
-Since these two events are so closely related, the cost of the dinner is deducted as a meals and entertainment expense.
-The business discussions before or after the meal or entertainment must be substantial and closely connected (nexus).
+Since these two events are so closely related, the cost of the dinner is deducted as a meals expense.
+The business discussions before or after the meal must be substantial and closely connected (nexus).

 What happens if your spouse tags along to a business meeting over dinner?
 Or if the client or business associate brings his or her spouse?
 Do you have to split the bill up between business and non-business participants?
 No. The IRS considers the spousal attendance to the meeting to be incidental.